Mexico › Best Places to Stay in Ixtapa-Zihuatanejo

 The heart of Zihuatanjeo is where all the action is.
 Downtown Zihua consists of a grid of narrow, busy streets, and this is where you’ll find all the essentials: banks, large produce market, lots of inexpensive, authentic Mexican eateries, 24-hour taco stands, as well as cheap hotels, tacky t-shirt stores, and pretty much the only cultural sight in town: the archaeological museum dedicated to regional history.
 The municipal beach is not particularly clean; this is where fishermen clean their catch, and the pier is where you catch boats to Playa Las Gatas.
 But the waterfront is great for a stroll, and tacky souvenir sellers aside, there are several excellent stores near the waterfront that specialise in quality keepsakes: regionally-made masks, locally grown coffee, and hand-woven textiles.
 Come evening, the bars along the waterfront and in the tiny streets nearby get pretty lively.

-Flanking the Zihuatanejo Bay to the west, and a short walk from central Zihuatanejo, Lazaro Cardenas is a quiet, hilly neighbourhood with winding streets, great sea views from its smattering of midrange and budget hotels and guesthouses, and a hanful of places to eat.
+Flanking the Zihuatanejo Bay to the west, and a short walk from central Zihuatanejo, Lazaro Cardenas is a quiet, hilly neighborhood with winding streets, great sea views from its smattering of midrange and budget hotels and guesthouses, and a hanful of places to eat.
 Two diving centres are found along the coastal Calle de la Noria, and Picante catamaran cruises depart from the headland.
 Some of the streets are poorly lit at night.

 Playa La Madera

-Reachable from the east end of the Paseo El Pescadór – the waterfront promenade in central Zihua – Playa La Madera is a compact, leafy neighbourhood overlooking a clean stretch of sand and calm waters.
+Reachable from the east end of the Paseo El Pescadór – the waterfront promenade in central Zihua – Playa La Madera is a compact, leafy neighborhood overlooking a clean stretch of sand and calm waters.
 On the hill above the beach there are some pricey condos, as well as some decent midrange hotels.
 There are several inexpensive seafood restaurants along the beach, and more sophisticated offerings along the canal-facing Calle Adelita.
 And if you’re looking to learn to cook the Mexican way, the owner of Patio Mexica café runs excellent cooking classes.

 Playa La Ropa

 A mile so over the headland from Playa La Madera, and reachable via the scenic, winding Escénica La Ropa road, Playa La Ropa is Zihua’s best road-accessible beach – a mile-long stretch of white sand, with calm waters and casual waterfront restaurants serving a mix of local seafood and international dishes.
-This neighbourhood is quite spread-out, with a handful of streets connecting the scenic coastal road to the beach.
+This neighborhood is quite spread-out, with a handful of streets connecting the scenic coastal road to the beach.
 Near the south end of the beach, accommodations are a mix of budget and midrange hotels, with the upscale and exclusive boutique options found high above the bay, near the headland viewpoint.
 Along the coastal road you’ll also find LOOT – a hipster café and art showroom, with a rooftop bar and occasional live concerts.

 Playa Las Gatas

-Named after the sheltered, popular beach cove below its cliffs, this quiet, affluent neighbourhood is located at the south end of the Escénica La Ropa road that connects it to central Zihua via Playa La Ropa and Playa La Madera.
+Named after the sheltered, popular beach cove below its cliffs, this quiet, affluent neighborhood is located at the south end of the Escénica La Ropa road that connects it to central Zihua via Playa La Ropa and Playa La Madera.
 There’s a scattering of well-to-do houses along the hilly street here, along with a handful of Zihua’s best boutique hotels, most boasting lofty sea views.
 The beach itself is great for snorkelling and has crystal-clear, calm waters for swimming and a restaurant.
 To reach the beach, you have to head all the way to Centro, to Zihuatanejo’s main pier, to catch a boat out there.

 A surfer magnet when the conditions are right, this tiny seaside settlement just north of Zihuatanejo Airport is a good choice if you’re looking to hit the waves or ride horse on the beach.
 Or just come for a wallet-friendly seafood lunch on the wide, white-sand Playa Larga.